lechugadiego/olympics_data_project/README.md

 This repo contains a comprehensive dataset on summer & winter Olympic athletes & their results between 1896-2022

+# This project involves taking the raw data from [olympedia.org](https://www.olympedia.org/) and cleaning it up using Pandas to make it easier to analyze.

 <img src="./assets/usain.jpg" width="600" alt="Usain Bolt">

 ## Dataset info & collection process